ehrpg/qstar/docs/index.md

 Some values cannot be negative, e.g. [Resources](/character#resources-res).
 If such a value were to drop to below 0, it either prohibits certain actions, it has consequences or it's simply ignored and the value set to 0.

+### Circumstance

+Most of the formulas and values can be influenced by circumstance, such as racial traits, talents, equipment, environmental factors such as bad or particularly good visibility, wind, etc.

 ## Die Rolls